Seaton Delaval: Economy

 The village has its own independent cooperative, the Seaton Valley Co-Operative Society, which runs a small supermarket, post office and off-licence.
-There are also several convenience stores and public houses, such as The Keel Row pub/restaurant on Foreman's Row, Hastings Arms on Wheatridge Row and the Victoria and Albert Inn on Seaton Terrace.
-The other, mainly independent, stores include a regionally renowned ice cream parlour (Arrighi's, often incorrectly pronounced "Riggy's"), a pine furnishing store, a florist and a garage.
+There are also several convenience stores and public houses, a regionally renowned ice cream parlour, a pine furnishing store, a florist and a garage.

-The Victoria and Albert Inn was formally 2 separate inns With the Victoria dating back to 1839, the 2 were merged to form The Victoria and Albert Inn.
-In 2012 local residents put up a brave fight and took on Tesco and prevented them from changing their pub to a Tesco Express store.
+The Victoria and Albert Inn was formerly two separate inns, the Victoria dating back to 1839.
+They were merged to form The Victoria and Albert Inn.
+In 2012 local residents put up a fight and took on Tesco and prevented them from changing their pub to a Tesco Express store.
 In 2019/2020 the Victoria and Albert underwent a major refurbishment.

 The Seaton Terrace is now the premier social club in the Village after the demise of the "Top Club".
-The club has over 850 members and has recently because solvent again, paying off over £250,000 worth of debt and was due to celebrate its "Independence Day" on July 4 after getting its deeds back.
+The club has over 850 members and has recently become solvent again, paying off over £250,000 worth of debt and was due to celebrate its "Independence Day" on 4 July after getting its deeds back.

-The club has been known for its nightlife over the years and has hosted some top local acts like the Sleaze Sisters, Digits, Queen's of Noise, Jason Isaacs and the Fontains as well as world-renowned Bay City Roller, Eric Faulkner.

-Coty has a factory in the village following a merger of between Procter and Gamble and Coty for the acquisition of their beauty business, once the independent Shultons factory.
+Coty had a factory in the village following a merger between Procter and Gamble and Coty for the acquisition of their beauty business, once the independent Shultons factory.
 Shultons formerly manufactured Old Spice aftershave before Procter & Gamble's acquisition of the brand.
-The factory is now employed in the manufacture of Clairol hair dye products, including Nice 'n Easy, as well as the Hugo Boss fragrance range along with a number of other products.
+The factory closed in 2018.
+Heather Mills bought the 55-acre site in 2019 and said that it would offer vegan businesses manufacturing, storage and office space.
+According to The Guardian, "Mills said it would make the region a 'world centre for the creation of planet-rescuing ideas' and the 'northern powerhouse for the brightest vegan minds'."